Breaking the Silos: How PIAM Unifies IT and Physical Security

 Physical Security Teams manage access control to buildings, facilities, data centers, and physical assets.

 These teams often use different systems, follow different processes, and rely on separate policies to manage access and identity.
-This division creates significant challenges:
+This separation creates security gaps that attackers can exploit, while also adding compliance burdens.

 1. Disconnected Identity Management